Resume / curriculum vitae for Paula Wethington of Monroe, Michigan.

 - The State in Columbia S.C.
 Part-time copy runner whose duties included assisting copy editors and writing obituaries.
 Summer and fall 1986.

 - The Gamecock at University of South Carolina.
-I served one semester as news editor, two as assistant news editor, two as features editor, other terms as reporter for what was then a three-day a week newspaper run by the students.
+I served one semester as news editor, two as assistant news editor, two as features editor, and other terms as reporter for what was then a three-day a week newspaper run by the students.
 Assignments included covering visits to campus by Pope John Paul II and President Ronald Reagan.
 Fall 1985-fall 1987.

 - The BG News at Bowling Green State University.
 Reporter on general assignments.
 Summer 1985.